Considering a Brazilian wax at home? Wondering “how can I wax my own vagina?” or “can you wax your own vagina.” You’re

 If you get your face, bikini, or other body parts waxed you know beauty can be expensive.
 Now, people are staying at home and looking for how to do waxing at home.

-I have figured out what works for me and would like to share my knowledge with you to avoid as much discomfort as possible.
-Save money, wax at home.

-LATER VERSION

-If you get your face, bikini, or other body parts waxed you know beauty can be expensive.
-Now, people are staying at home and looking for how to do waxing at home.

-I have figured out what works for me and would like to share my knowledge with you to avoid as much discomfort as possible.
-Save money, wax at home.
+I have figured out what works for me and would like to share my knowledge with you to avoid discomfort.